 I'll be definitely buying another Classic Vibe guitar!
 Or the vintage modified telecaster special.. nice one too!
 Check it out!

 joeponguitar owns this item

 Hi.
 For those of you who need a good guitar that doesn't cost so much, this is the guitar for you. i bought one two years ago and i do not regret it.
-Very good guitar for people who have played guitar for about three years.
+Very good guitar for people who need a new guitar, and wants the guitar to look like fender.
 The Squier Classic Vibe 60´s Stratocaster has good sound, nice pickups, and it its simple most one of the best Stratocaster of Squier by Fender.
 It think it's as good as Fender Mexican Stratocasters.
 Believe me, you will not be dissatisfied

 Hi, I was bought my Squier for my 60th birthday, a present from my Wife.
 I have always messed about on guitars for years but never really learning anything.
 Since having the strat, I have enjoyed playing it so much I have seriously started to play more and learn.
 It is so easy to play, even my humble skills sound good ( I now have a Marshall 50w and Zoom G1XN pedal ).
 The only difference I can assertain is that the tremelo bar isnt as effective as on a Fender Strat, but i dont use it much anyways..
 The quality and feel is amazing and makes me feel confident to get more out of it..
 Now bought myself a Yamaha FG700s accoustic to strengthen my fingers and hone my learning.
 I shall never be "Clapton", but I shall damm well try lol

 I just got my Classic Vibe 60s Strat a few days ago.
 I brought it to a gig last night and it played beautifully!

 I also own a John Mayer Strat and this Squier has almost the same specs as the Mayer Strat (especially neck radius and looks).